EbiaInnovation/ebia-onboarding-SDK-Demo-React/README.md

 ### Face Recognition
 #### Parameters
 *  documento_identidad: It will ask you to upload a photograph of both the front and the back of the identity document.
-*  servicio_basico: It will ask you to upload a basic service bill.
+*  servicio_basico: It will ask you to upload a bill.
 *  pais: (EC->Ecuador, BO->Bolivia)
 *  prueba_vida: Options: PARPADEO, SONRISA, CARDINAL, BOSTEZO
 *  cedula: National identity card number